Born To Bleed

 Richard Alex Jenkins

 I already knew I wasn't going to like this very much.
-There's something about the writing style that makes it feel like an obligated sequel rather than a work of passion.
-There's too much badly crafted filler.
+There's something about the writing style that feels like an obligated sequel rather than a work of passion.

-It's difficult to explain what happened, but after loving The Summer I Died and making a steady start, I suffered from badly magnetic procrastination and avoidance, in some ways wishing I'd never started!
-Perhaps my Spidey sense warding me off?
+It's difficult to explain what happened, but after loving <i>The Summer I Died</i> so much and making a steady start, the sequel suffers from badly magnetic procrastination and avoidance.

-I like the bleak pointlessness of it all.
-Situations reach their lowest ebb where most of us break down and give in, but somehow decide to keep on going.
-We all feel like that at times, like there's no point, but keep pushing on regardless.
-Sometimes you have to... and there’s little point over thinking things.
-Rather than being a headless chicken or a regimented ant, it comes from inner determination to keep on going when the chips are down.
-Find it within, shut down the pain and just get on with it when the odds are stacked against us.
-It’s a commendable part of this book.
+Situations reach their lowest ebb where most of us break down and give in, but some keep on going.
+There’s little point over thinking things and rather than being a headless chicken or a regimented ant, why not find the inner determination to change things when the chips are totally down?
+Shut down the pain and get on with it.
+It’s a commendable part of this sequel.

 However!

 Cops don't exist.
 There are no crime scenes, people do what they want in parallel gore-ridden universes with no seemingly obvious consequences.
-Little tension but stacks of filler intead, repeat references to book one and, overall, an unsatisfactory and silly conclusion.
-I knew this wasn't going to be as good as The Summer I Died, but from 5 stars down to 2?
-No thank you, book three!
+Little tension but stacks of filler, repeat references to book one and, overall, an unsatisfactory and silly conclusion.
+I knew this wasn't going to be as good as <i>The Summer I Died</i>, but from 5 stars down to 2?
+No thank you!

-Look, man, I cared about you in book one, wanted things to work out, but now I don't give a crap.
+I cared in book one and wanted things to work out, but now I don't give a crap.
 Guns akimbo, the lone warrior, whack-a-mole on the baddies, save some bitches, seize the day and get your console trophies.
-I don't care anymore.
-I didn't like this at all!
-When the action and plausibility get as ridiculous as this it becomes a joke, and the author knows it too, constantly justifying or explaining situations away, making it up on the spot, somehow finding excuses to keep on going with the narrative.
+I don't care!

-The Summer I Died is terrific.
+The Summer I Died is TERRIFIC!
 This is not!

 Share this review: